ryjchen24/ryjchen24/README.md

 ---

 ## What I’m Currently Working On
-- Building a website that will use a trained GNN to analyze a given dataset
+- Building an LLM RAG system for a full stack web app
+- Creating an LTSM RNN layer for a PyTorch soccer simulation writeup
-- Improving my fullstack devlopment skills
+- Improving my deep learning, CV, and NN skills

 ---